European Chemical Industry Council

 The European Chemical Industry Council or Cefic (from its former French name Conseil Européen des Fédérations de l'Industrie Chimique) is the main European trade association for the chemical industry.
 It was founded in 1972.
 Its headquarters are located in Brussels.
 Cefic is a not-for-profit making organization which represents 28,000 large, medium and small chemical companies in Europe, interacting on behalf of their members with international and EU institutions, non-governmental organisations, the international media, and other stakeholders.
-The chemical industry is indispensable to Europe’s strong and sustainable economy of the future, with over 1.2 million workers, €499 billion turnover and €9.4 billion R&I investments.
+The chemical industry is a prominent part of Europe’s strong and sustainable economy of the future, with over 1.2 million workers, €499 billion turnover and €9.4 billion R&I investments.

 Cefic supports the Paris Climate Agreement and a strong action on climate change in line with the scientific advice provided by the Intergovernmental Panel on Climate Change (IPCC).
 Cefic also supports the European Green Deal and Europe’s ambition to become climate neutral by 2050.

 History

 The Conseil Européen des Fédérations de l'Industrie Chimique (Cefic) was created in 1972.

 In 1990, the association changed its name to European Chemical Industry Council to reflect the integration of the chemical companies.
 The Cefic acronym was nevertheless retained.

 On October 15, 2020, Dr. Martin Brudermüller, CEO of BASF, was elected President of Cefic.
-Dr Brudermüller succeeded Mr. Daniele Ferrari (ENI), who held the position from 2018 till 2020.
+In 2022, he was re-elected.
+Brudermüller succeeded Mr. Daniele Ferrari (Versalis, Eni), who held the position from 2018 till 2020.

-Mr Marco Mensink is the Director General of Cefic since May 2016.
+Mr. Marco Mensink (previously Royal VNP) is the Director General of Cefic since May 2016.